datatrail-jhu/02_googlecloud/manuscript/05_googledrive.md

 # Google Drive #

-## what is Google Drive ##
-Google drive is a storage platform.
+Google drive is a storage service.
 It enables us to store any documents (including images, videos, and documents) online.
 Also, it can help us do work together on the same docuemts or slides at the same time.
 You can edit and store slides and documents on Google Drive.

-## how to use Google Drive ##
+To use Google Drive follow the steps below.

 1. In Chrome go to [google drive](https://www.google.com/drive/)
 2. You will see picture like this